Monitoring the calibration of probability forecasts with an application to concept drift detection involving image classification: Calibration background

 \section{Calibration background}

-The proposed calibration CUSUM chart relies on (i) the ability to assess the calibration of a set of predictions relative to observed event data, (ii) the ability to restore calibration, i.e., ``recalibrate'' predictions through the use of an appropriate data-driven formula, and (iii) a sequential CUSUM approach that determines if and when the (potentially recalibrated) model predictions lose calibration at a future time point.
+The calibration CUSUM chart we propose in Section \ref{sec:CUSUMmethod} relies on (i) the ability to assess the calibration of a set of predictions relative to observed event data, (ii) the ability to restore calibration, i.e., ``recalibrate'' predictions through the use of an appropriate data-driven formula, and (iii) a sequential CUSUM approach that determines if and when the (potentially recalibrated) model predictions lose calibration at a future time point.
 We elaborate on (i) and (ii) here and (iii) in Section \ref{sec:CUSUMmethod}.

 Suppose a model of interest $M$ has been trained on a set of relevant input data $Q_{\text{train}}$ and binary outcome data $y_{\text{train}}$.
 The model can now be used to output predictions.
 Let $M(Q) = x$ represent the model predictions for generic $Q$ (training or otherwise) where $0 \leq x \leq 1$ is the model's outputted probability-scale prediction.
 In our forthcoming example, the CNN is $M$, the input data $Q$ is an image that is being classified as an animal or a vehicle, $y=1$ if the image contains a vehicle and $y=0$ if the image contains an animal, and $x$ is the confidence score the CNN outputs in favor of the image containing a vehicle rather than an animal.
 The concern is that these $x$ values may be highly accurate (e.g., low misclassification rate, high area under a receiving operator characteristic curve), but the values $x$ may be uncalibrated and not correspond to the actual rates that vehicles appear in images.